 Of the world’s major religions, Jesus is the only leader who claimed to be God in the flesh.
 Moses didn’t.
 Mohammed didn’t.
 Buddha didn’t.
 But Jesus made another claim many people find even more controversial.
 Jesus claimed that He was the only way to God: “Jesus answered, ‘I am the way and the truth and the life.
 No one comes to the Father except through me’ “ (John 14:6).

 In the Garden of Gethsemane, before Jesus is betrayed and arrested, Jesus fervently prayed in agony because he knew what was going to happen to him.
 He must suffer in order to take on and reconcile the sins of humankind.
 Jesus prayed for God to reveal another way for people to be reconciled to Him.
 He prayed, “My Father, if it is not possible for this cup to be taken away unless I drink it, may your will be done.”
 (Matthew 26:42).

 God answered that there was no other way.
 In fact, if there were another way to God, Jesus’ death would have been unnecessary.

 How good do you have to be to go to heaven?

 The common wisdom is that if you are 51% good or obey most of the commandments, then you’ve made the grade for getting into heaven.
 That is a false belief.

-The truth is we all make mistakes.
+The truth is, we all make mistakes.
 We know we need to be forgiven.
 Do you live up to your own expectations?
-If you don’t even live up to your own, how can you think you even come close to living up to God’s expectations?
+Because if you don’t even live up to your own expectations, then what would make you think you can live up to God’s expectations?